 What is nice about the Roku is the on-screen menu is completely customizable.
 You can download the apps you like and delete the ones you don’t want.
 A really nice feature, unlike cable TV, where you have to search through hundreds of channels you don’t have available to find a program.

 With the Roku menu, you can have only the Apps you want, making it easy to navigate to your particular programs and games without any unnecessary clutter to get in your way.

 Watching experience is really nice.
 Streams in full 1080hp, which means a really clear picture.
 It does not as most streaming sticks in the market support 4K content.

 It does support surround sound so you can use it with your TVs surround system.

 The interface is really easy to use.
-The arrows and Ok button gets you around quite easily
+The arrows and the Ok button gets you around quite easily

 The remote can be a little slow when loading apps at times.
 It can take a minute or so for it to fully load.
 Also sometimes if you shut the Roku off and come back a few hours later the remote and the stick seemed to take a few presses of the remote for them to reconnect again.
 The remote when it’s working is very responsive despite the occasional lagging.

-Over all the Roku Streaming Stick is pretty impressive for the cost and size.
+Overall the Roku Streaming Stick is pretty impressive for the cost and size.
 Unlike the Amazon Fire products, the Roku is available in Canada.
-The Roku stick has much more to offer and is a better choice than Google Chromcast and it has many of the same features as the Amazon Fire Stick with a larger selection of programming, movies, and games available and less pressure to sign up to Amazon Video Service.
+The Roku stick has much more to offer and is a better choice than Chromcast and it has many of the same features as the Amazon Fire Stick with a larger selection of programming, movies, and games available and less pressure to sign up to Amazon Video Service.

 Should you buy one if you already have a smart TV?
 Probably not many of the features are available on many newer smart TVs but the programming is limited compared to the Roku.
 If you have a newer TV you should purchase a unit with 4K capabilities to get the best picture from your new TV.
 See our post Do you need a Streaming Media Device if you have a smart TV.